Ask Gerda: What Makes You Bloated?

 Gerda Endemann, our senior director of science and research, has a BS in nutrition from UC Berkeley, a PhD in nutritional biochemistry from MIT, and a passion for cherry-picking from our wellness shop.
 She spends a lot of her time interpreting research—established and emerging.
 And our wellness routines thank her for this.
 (Yours will, too.
 Send us your own questions for Gerda: [email protected].)

-Dear goop, I become bloated sometimes after eating but can’t figure out whether it’s due to a particular food or something else.
+Dear goop, I become bloated sometimes after eating but can’t figure out if it’s due to a particular food or something else.
 What are some of the reasons for bloating? —Hannah A.

 Hi, Hannah.
 The major reason for bloating is gas.
 The gas could come from carbonated drinks or from swallowing air if you eat too fast.
 One school of thought says that chewing each bite thirty times is the key to health.
 Not a bad idea: It would slow you down, aid with digestion, and perhaps prevent swallowing air.
 (My third-grade teacher subscribed to this theory, so there wasn’t much time left at lunch recess for playing.
 Only in California.)

-Now there’s evidence that sugar affects some people the same way.
+Now there’s evidence that table sugar, sucrose, affects some people the same way.
 As can fructose, the fruit sugar.
-Do you react to sources of fructose, like apple juice, high-fructose corn syrup, pears, cherries, peaches, and watermelon?
+Do you react to sources of fructose like apple juice, high-fructose corn syrup, pears, cherries, peaches, and watermelon?
+Sweetkick makes mints that may help reduce the appeal of sugary foods.
+They contain an extract from the plant Gymnema sylvestre, which temporarily suppresses the taste of sweetness, so sweet foods may not taste as appealing.*

 The list of gas-causing foods is discouragingly long.
 You may have heard the term FODMAP (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
 It refers to anything bacteria can use.
 This includes the sugars mentioned above: sucrose, fructose, and lactose.
 And it includes fibers that we don’t digest, such as inulin, that bacteria do use.
 Sorbitol, xylitol, and mannitol are also FODMAPs.
 You will find them in sugar-free and low-calorie gums, mints, and cough medicines.

 If temporarily eliminating foods that are high in FODMAPs turns out to be helpful, then you may wish to reintroduce foods one at a time to figure out which are the offenders.
-It’s best to work with a dietitian for this, because doing an elimination diet correctly can be challenging (Someone on our editorial team is doing this now in Brigid Titgemeier’s My Food Is Health program, and we’ll be sharing more on the topic with Titgemeier soon.)
+It’s best to work with a dietitian for this, because doing an elimination diet correctly can be challenging.
+(We like the My Food Is Health program from registered dietitian nutritionist Brigid Titgemeier, and she answers questions about low-FODMAP diets here.)

 And finally, if you’re trying to cut out FODMAPs and it seems like there’s nothing you can eat, treat yourself to a coconut milk latte with saffron.

-The Fullest SAFFRON LATTE 7 OZ goop, $64SHOP NOW
+The Fullest WARM FEELINGS SAFFRON LATTE 7 OZ goop, $68SHOP NOW

 (Of course, as always, consult your doctor about any medical condition, such as chronic bloating.)